Kids using makeup? UAE parents warned over viral skincare trends

 The skin heals, eventually.
 The psyche is harder.

-Dr Eva Jajonie, Director of Neuron Psychological Care Center, explains what's actually happening inside a young girl's mind.
+Dr Eva Jajonie, Director of Neuron Psychological Care Centre, explains what's actually happening inside a young girl's mind.

 What happens next, Jajonie warns, is a quiet hijacking of childhood itself.